thoughtbot/aws-platform-guide/book/provision-platform-resources/deploy-flightdeck.md

 :::

-[Flightdeck](https://github.com/thoughtbot/flightdeck) is a platform for deploying and managing applications on Kubernetes.
+[Flightdeck](https://github.com/thoughtbot/flightdeck) is a platform for deploying and managing applications on Kubernetes, developed by thoughtbot.
 Flightdeck consists of Terraform modules for deploying a curated set of preconfigured open source projects and AWS products.

 ::: info
 The [Flightdeck template